ricardpaschoeto/Machine-Learning-Nanodegree/README.md

 # Project 03 - Creating Customer Segments

-In this project we will analyze a dataset containing data on various customers' annual spending amounts (reported in monetary units) of diverse product categories for internal structure.
-One goal of this project is to best describe the variation in the different types of customers that a wholesale distributor interacts with.
-Doing so would equip the distributor with insight into how to best structure their delivery service to meet the needs of each customer.
+The task in this project is to use unsupervised learning techniques to see if any similarities exist between customers of a fictitious wholesale retailer, and how to best segment customers into distinct categories using various clustering techniques in order to help the retailer make more informed business decisions.

 # Capstone - System to predict stock prices